sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-2-3.md

 It is interesting to note that the problem doesn't require for the constructors to be part of the public interface.
 We won't try to make generic constructors that abstract the representation.

-From the definition of the exercice, we can't assume that the segments of the rectangle will be parallel to the axis, but this is a relatively minor point as the main goal here is to make us think about public interface and abstraction barrier.
+From the definition of the exercice, we can't assume that the segments of the rectangle will be parallel to the axis, but this is a relatively minor point as the main goal here is to make us think about public interfaces and abstraction barriers.

-Since both implementation will rely on points, we can share this code with a few helper functions:
+Since both implementations will rely on points, we can share this code with a few helper functions:

 ```scheme
 (define (make-point x y) (cons x y))